Andy4495/emulator-8-bit/README.md

 I created it as a learning exercise to refresh my C++ programming skills and to spend some time diving into the Z80 CPU architecture.

-The Z80-specific code is encapsulated in a Z80 class.
-Additional CPUs can be emulated by creating classes specific to those CPUs by inheriting from the `abstract_CPU` class.

 The emulator:

+- Is text-based
-- Supports all official Zilog opcodes and all undocumented opcodes listed in this [table][30] by [deeptoaster][31].
+- Supports all official Zilog opcodes and all undocumented opcodes listed in this [table][4].
 - Emulates at the instruction level (it is not "clock accurate")
-- Does not emulate external hardware (e.g., there is no method to see what bits are currently on the address lines).
+- Does not emulate external hardware
 - Does not update the undocumented flag bits 5 and 3 (sometimes referred to as XF and YF).
 - Does not emulate the undocumented internal MEMPTR and Q registers.
 - Supports the HALT statement as if it were a breakpoint.
 Execution is stopped and the R register is not updated while the processor is halted.
-- May not update the R register correctly in other non-HALT instances.
+- May not update the R register correctly in cases where there are strings of $FD/$DD opcode prefixes that do not represent a valid opcode.

 ## Work In Progress